 Getting It Right First Time (GIRFT) is a national programme designed to improve medical care within the NHS by reducing unwarranted variations.
 By tackling variations in the way services are delivered across the NHS, and by sharing best practice between trusts, GIRFT identifies changes that will help improve care and patient outcomes, as well as delivering efficiencies such as the reduction of unnecessary procedures and cost savings.

-GIRFT began as a pilot within orthopaedic surgery led by orthopaedic surgeon Professor Tim Briggs and hosted by NHS Royal National Orthopaedic Hospital Trust (RNOH).
-Following the success of the pilot the GIRFT methodology was rolled out to more than 30 medical specialties and is now a partnership between the RNOH and the Operational Productivity Directorate of NHS Improvement (NHSI).
+GIRFT began as a pilot within orthopaedic surgery led by orthopaedic surgeon Professor Tim Briggs and hosted by the Royal National Orthopaedic Hospital NHS Trust (RNOH).
+Following the success of the pilot, the GIRFT methodology is being rolled out across 35 surgical and medical specialties and is now a partnership between the RNOH and NHS Improvement (NHSI).

 After the pilot, an NHSI a survey of more than 70 trusts found total savings of up to £30m for 2014/15 and a further £20m forecast for 2015/16 as a result of adopting GIRFT’s recommendations.
 If extrapolated across the more than 140 providers visited these savings would be almost £100m.

 The expansion of GIRFT was made possible by £60m of funding from the Department of Health, announced by the Health Secretary Jeremy Hunt, in November 2016, as part of a package of measures intended in part to reduce infection rates in the NHS.
 He stated that GIRFT would help save the NHS £1.5bn per year.

 These measures are intended to achieve a dramatic reduction in hospital infections, reducing enormous human pain and suffering in the process.